-Due to our acquisition of the Island Data customer contracts in December 2003, our acquisition of the NewChannel customer contracts and associated rights in July 2002 and our limited operating history, we believe that comparisons of our operating results for the three months ended March 31, 2004 and 2003 with each other, or with those of prior periods, are not meaningful and that our historical operating results should not be relied upon as indicative of future performance.
+Due to our acquisition of the FaceTime customer contracts in July 2004, our acquisition of the Island Data customer contracts in December 2003, our acquisition of the NewChannel customer contracts and associated rights in July 2002 and our limited operating history, we believe that comparisons of our operating results for the three and nine months ended September 30, 2004 and 2003 with each other, or with those of prior periods, are not meaningful and that our historical operating results should not be relied upon as indicative of future performance.

-COMPARISON OF THREE MONTHS ENDED MARCH 31, 2004 AND 2003
+COMPARISON OF THREE AND NINE MONTHS ENDED SEPTEMBER 30, 2004 AND 2003

 Revenue.
-Total revenue increased to \$4.1 million in the three months ended March 31, 2004 from \$2.5 million in the comparable period in 2003.
-This increase is primarily attributable to the acquisition of the Island Data customer contracts and associated rights in December 2003, and to revenue from new clients and increased revenue from existing clients as a result of increased market acceptance of our services.
-Revenue in the three months ended March 31, 2004 and 2003 included the recognition of \$2,000 and \$0, respectively, of set-up fees due to client attrition.
+Total revenue increased to \$4.4 million and \$12.8 million in the three and nine months ended September 30, 2004 from \$3.1 million and \$8.5 million in the comparable periods in 2003.
+This increase is primarily attributable to increased revenue from existing clients, the addition of new clients and, to a lesser extent, to the acquisition of the Island Data customer contracts and associated rights in December 2003 and the acquisition of the FaceTime customer contracts in July 2004.
+Revenue in the three and nine months ended September 30, 2004 included the recognition of \$0 and \$2,000, respectively, of set-up fees due to client attrition.
+Revenue in the three and nine months ended September 30, 2003 included the recognition of \$0 and \$0, respectively, of set-up fees due to client attrition.
 Unamortized deferred fees, if any, are recognized upon termination of the agreement with the client.
 We cannot assure you that we will achieve similar revenue growth, if any, in future periods.

 Cost of Revenue.
-Cost of revenue consists of compensation costs relating to employees who provide customer service to our clients, compensation costs relating to our network support staff, the cost of supporting our infrastructure, including expenses related to leasing space and connectivity for our services, as well as depreciation of certain hardware and software, and allocated occupancy costs and related overhead.
-Cost of revenue increased to \$693,000 in the three months ended March 31, 2004 from \$493,000 in the comparable period in 2003.
-This increase is primarily related to the acquisition of the Island Data customer contracts and associated rights in December 2003, as well as increased usage from existing clients and the addition of new clients.
+Cost of revenue consists of compensation costs relating to employees who provide customer service to our clients, compensation costs relating to our network support staff, the cost of supporting our infrastructure, including expenses related to server leases and Internet connectivity, as well as depreciation of certain hardware and software, and allocated occupancy costs and related overhead.
+Cost of revenue increased to \$730,000 and \$2.1 million in the three and nine months ended September 30, 2004 from \$501,000 and \$1.5 million in the comparable periods in 2003.
+This increase is attributable to an increase in the number of account management personnel to support both increased client activity as well as activity driven by the acquisition of the Island Data customer contracts and associated rights in December 2003, increased spending for backup server facilities, increased usage from existing clients, the addition of new clients and, to a lesser extent, to the acquisition of the FaceTime customer contracts in July 2004.

 Product Development.
 Our product development expenses consist primarily of compensation and related expenses for product development personnel.
-Product development costs increased to \$439,000 for the three months ended March 31, 2004 from \$331,000 in the comparable period in 2003.
-This increase is attributable to an increase in the number of LivePerson product development personnel, as well as an increase in outsourced labor costs related to the continuing development of our product line as we broaden the range of services we offer to include a fully integrated, multi-channel software platform.
+Product development costs increased to \$515,000 and \$1.5 million for the three and nine months ended September 30, 2004 from \$419,000 and \$1.2 million in the comparable periods in 2003.
+This increase is attributable to an increase in the number of LivePerson product development personnel to support both the launch of a significant new release of the LivePerson services under the Timpani brand name and, to a lesser extent, an increase in outsourced labor costs related to the continuing development of our product line as we broaden the range of services we offer to include a fully integrated, multi-channel software platform.